Table of Contents

 Businesses can really benefit from studying their reviews, the good and the bad.
 It helps them:

-- Solve problems: Reviews are an opportunity to engage with reviewers and solve any potential challenges before they become a huge deal.
+Reviews are an opportunity to engage with reviewers and solve any potential challenges before they become a huge deal.

-3. Image sharing sites
+3. Image and video sharing sites

 Visual content like images, infographics, and illustrations capture our hearts, eyes and imaginations.
 Social media platforms like Instagram, Imgur, and Snapchat are designed to amplify the power of image sharing.
+(Or these days, video sharing.)

 4. Video hosting sites